python/peps/peps/pep-0777/appendix-pypi-download-analysis.rst

     could affect the numbers in this analysis.
 Consider the numbers as trends rather than concrete reliable figures.

-One pertinent question to PEP 777 is how frequently Python users update their installer.
+One pertinent question to :pep:`777` is how frequently Python users update their installer.
 If users update quite frequently, compatibility concerns are not as important; users will be up-to-date by the time new features get added.
 On the other hand, if users are frequently using older installers, then incompatible